Annual Meeting Registration

 Application Process

-Applications are due by noon ET on June 11.
-Notifications of acceptance will be sent the week of June 30.
+Applications were due by noon ET on May 1.
+Notifications of acceptance will be sent the week of May 18.

-Phil Robinson Global Scholar applications are open.
-The application deadline is May 30, 2025.
+2026 Phil Robinson Global Scholars Program applications are closed.
+The application deadline was April 10, 2026.

 About the Program